EmanuelGustafzon/escape-the-building/README.md

  ## Features

  - The user make a input and gets a output.
 How the story continues depends on the users decisions.
  - If the user type in an unvalid answer the user can try again because of a while loop.
+If the user type the correct answer but it is with spaces before or after, with big letter or small letters or mixed big and small letters does not matter.
  - Package of dynamite that explodes by counting down from three.
  - Heading in yellow and font digital from the pyfiglet library.
  - The game instructions goes slowley by the time.sleep method.
+ - User can choose a character name.
+If the user type nothing, the program will ask the user to put in something.
+Otherwise the User can have any username with any character.
+ - If the user either fail or complete the game, the user get the option to start over by pressing yes.
+If the user press yes the screen gets cleared.

   ## Technologies